 Before stepping on the wooden flooring, take your shoes off, and store them in the small lockers.

 Step 3: Change to your birthday suit

-As I said earlier, Jjimjilbangs are gender-segregated.
+As mentioned earlier, Jjimjilbang is a gender-segregated Asian bathhouse.
 Follow the sign to an appropriate changing area: nam (남) for men and yeo (여) for women.

 Find the locker with your number and undress completely.
 By this moment, you will already notice naked people walking around.

 So don’t overthink, be confident, and leave everything in the locker.
 Remove your rings, glasses, earrings, and continue completely bare!
 The only thing you could bring with you to this nude Korean spa is your toiletries.